lucylow/En_francais_si_vous_plait-/README.md

 ## Technical Convolutional Neural Networks (CNN)

-* Record speed translations
+* Measure speed translations
-  * Measure translation time once machine learning system is shown a sentence
+  * Record the translation time once machine learning system is shown a sentence to quantify results
   * "**The CNN outperforms it by 1.5 BLEU on the WMT 2014 English-French task**, a widely used metric for judging the accuracy of machine translation."

 * Gating to control flow of hidden-units

 * **Multi-Hop Attention**
-  * CNN encoder creates a vector for each word to be translated
-  * CNN decoder translates the English words while computations are being simultaneously made
+  * CNN encoder creates a vector for each word to be translated, and CNN decoder translates the English words while computations are being simultaneously made
   * Network has two decoder layers and attention is paid to each layer.
 Refer to image below.

       ![alt text bonjour](https://github.com/lucylow/En_francais_si_vous_plait-/blob/master/screenshots/translation_illustration.gif)